test-spec-tech/bci-notes/ideas.md

 *Neural verification (Days 38–42).* During quiet rest periods on each of the 5 post-injection days:

-- **SWR replay decoding.** Sharp-wave ripple events (detected by ripple-band [150–250 Hz] power exceeding 3 SD above baseline for >25 ms) will be analyzed for replay content.
-A Bayesian decoder, trained on place field data from the calibration phase, will be applied to population activity during each SWR event.
+- **SWR replay decoding.** Sharp-wave ripple events (detected by ripple-band [150–250 Hz] power exceeding 3 SD above baseline for >25 ms; Liu et al., 2022) will be analyzed for replay content.
+A Bayesian decoder, trained on place field data from the calibration phase, will be applied to population activity during each SWR event (Joo & Frank, 2018).
 The proportion of SWR events containing Arm X content (decoded trajectory passing through Arm X's spatial position) will be compared to Arm Y content and chance level.

 - **Retrieval pattern matching.** During the first exploration of Arm X, hippocampal ensemble activity will be decoded and compared to the injected pattern using cosine similarity.
 A match exceeding 0.85 indicates that exploration of the never-before-visited arm evokes the same neural pattern that was injected.